 The demolition of an historic building should be an action of last resort.
-When a structure is demolished, the community loses a part of its history, which cannot be replaced.
-One of the character defining features of this area is the close proximity of structures, which creates a tightly woven neighborhood structure.
-When a house is removed and not replaced, the fabric of the neighborhood is undermined.
-Accordingly, such requests are reviewed very deliberately and require detailed information.
-Additionally, the removal of a structure without a replacement should be permitted in only the most extreme of circumstances and when all other options have been exhausted.
+When a structure is demolished, the community loses an irreplaceable part of its history.
+When a house is removed and not replaced, the patterns of the neighborhood are undermined.
+Therefore, such requests are reviewed very deliberately and require detailed information.